Zenless Zone Zero Tier list (2.0)

 Roles

-We compare characters within their role - so DPS are compared to other DPS and the ratings are adjusted based on their performance within their role.
+We compare characters within their role - so Primary DPS are compared to other Primary DPS and the ratings are adjusted based on their performance within their role.
 Please do not compare characters between roles as their ratings hold different meanings and are based on separate criteria.

-DPS Agents cover the Attack class that focuses on dealing direct and immediate damage (usually through CRIT scaling) and the Anomaly class that instead focuses on scaling Anomaly Proficiency and Anomaly Mastery to deal Attribute Anomaly damage.
+Primary DPS Agents cover the Attack class that focuses on dealing direct and immediate damage (usually through CRIT scaling) and the Anomaly class that instead focuses on scaling Anomaly Proficiency and Anomaly Mastery to deal Attribute Anomaly damage.
 Their main goal is to kill stuff - as efficiently and quickly as possible.

-Main criteria that impacts ratings for DPS:
+Main criteria that impacts ratings for Primary DPS:

 • [Major Influence on Rating - All] Average Agent damage output within best possible team and ability to achieve max rewards in Shiyu Defense and Deadly Assault;